racker/rackspace-monitoring-poller/README.md

 go build
 ```

-## Documentation

-If you are adding new checks or hostinfo queries, viewing the godoc's will be helpful.
-The [main documentation](https://godoc.org/golang.org/x/tools/cmd/godoc) shows several ways to
-run it, but the easiest is to run

-    godoc -http=:6060

-With that running, open your browser to http://localhost:6060/pkg/github.com/racker/rackspace-monitoring-poller/

 ## Running Simple Endpoint Server for development

 In the workspace, generate self signed certificate and private key: